sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 ![alt_text](img/ad-hoc-fixes.png)

 NSF Manager will be provide a plugin via SONiC host service that can be used to hotplug fixes during warm shutdown.
 The host service will call a bash script in which ad-hoc fixes can be added during warm shutdown.
 This script can be updated before iniating warm reboot and will be called by NSF Manager after performing the sanity checks.
 Currently, such fixes are added in the fast-reboot script which is then updated on the switch.
 This framework enables NSF Manager to allow hotplugging fixes during warm shutdown before switch stack components start their warm shutdown routines.
+Additionally, fixes can be hotplugged in [Phase 4](#phase-4-prepare-and-perform-reboot) after the components have completed their warm shutdown routines.
+This is because [Phase 4](#phase-4-prepare-and-perform-reboot) also uses SONiC host service to prepare the switch for reboot and perform the reboot operation, and thus fixes can be added to that host service.

 ##### Phase 2: Freeze Components And Wait for Switch Quiescence